Are you one of the many people who assume…

 “…couple counselling tries to prevent a couple from breaking up…” ?

-Then you won’t be surprised to learn that this is a commonly held view… and it’s a myth!
+Then you might be surprised to learn that this commonly held view… a is a myth!

-When people think that couple counselling is for couples who want to stay together, they’re missing the fact that couples who are breaking-up, divorcing or dissolving their civil-partnership can use couple counselling to help them separate.
+When people think that couple counselling is for couples who want to stay together, they’re missing the fact that couples who are breaking-up, divorcing or dissolving their civil-partnership can also benefit from using couple counselling to help them end their relationship.

 Breaking-up a Couple Relationship.

-When couples build their relationship, they acquire assets.
+When couples build their relationship, they acquire assets: physical, tangible and emotional.

-Perhaps they share accommodation and set up joint bank accounts.
-They will develop joint responsibilities – including having friends of the relationship.
-Many couples may have or adopt children.
+Perhaps the couple share accommodation and a joint bank accounts.
+They may develop joint responsibilities, and may have friends of the relationship.
+Many couples may have children, foster care or adopt children.
+There may be loved pets.

-When a couple decides that they wish to end their relationship, matters such as these need attending to.
+When a couple reaches a place where they may be facing the end of their relationship, matters such as these – and the couples own emotional attachments and distresses – need attending to.

-This can be quite difficult – so couple counselling can be helpful – not least because:-
+Working with a couple counsellor to end a relationship can be helpful – not least because:-

 The Couple’s Focus in Counselling.